PaolaBelmonte/hugo-site/content/posts/BMC.md

 date: 2021-03-31T17:10:54Z
 draft: false
 ---
-# Kubernetes Objects

-In Kubernetes, there are a number of objects that are abstractions of your Kubernetes system’s desired state.
-These objects represent your application, its networking, and disk resources – all of which together form your application.
-Kubernetes objects can describe:

-- Which containerized applications are running on the cluster
-- Application resources
-- Policies that should be applied to the application paola@pb-ubuntu20:~/testpriv$

-# Business model canvas

 In the BMC there is a very minimal change.
 In the Key Activities pane a new line has to be added for the warehouse process.
 For the sake of simplicity, we report only the Key Activities list.

 - Technical interventions on site: periodic maintenance, problem solving, fixing, repair